lowkeycode/react-notes/notes.md

 Render does not mean that the DOM rerenders, it means that React is creating a new VDOM and running its diffing and reconcilliation phases with the component functions being called.
 But this can be expensive.

 Wasted render:
-A render where the diffing/reconcile phases ran but now changes were made.
+A render where the diffing/reconcile phases ran but no changes were made.

 > Only a problem when they happen too much or the component is very slow

 ### Components As Props

 We can use component composition to access a component as children or pass an element as a defined prop to render in a component.
 If this component is very slow to render and the parent changes, we can do this to prevent rerenders of this slow child component.
-This is because React is smart enough to know that when the state changes in the parent, but the slow child doesn't depend on that state that the child already exists and should not rerender.
+This is because React is smart enough to know that when the state changes in the parent, but the slow child DOESNT DEPEND ON PARENT STATE that the child already exists and should not rerender.
+(This is because components are functions and if the input doesn't change it wont rerender the inputs)

 Here we see that every increase to count will rerender a list of 100,000 elements, causing substantial lagginess.